-- Emmanuel College sponsored a required colloquium on November 4, 2015, on "the implications of the TRC's final report," featuring a panel discussion with Adrian Jacobs (a Cayuga who is Keeper of the Circle of the Sandy-Saulteaux Spiritual Centre, Beausejour, Manitoba), David Onley (Lieutenant-Governor of Ontario), and Esther Wesley (Coordinator, Anglican Fund for Healing and Reconciliation). - The Faculty of Divinity at Trinity College sponsored a teaching event, open to the rest of the campus, on November 25, 2015, on the topic "How ought we to respond to the legacy of the residential schools?"
-Participants included Mark MacDonald (National Indigenous Anglican Bishop), Mayo Moran (Provost of Trinity, and chair of the oversight committee for the assessment process under the Indian Residential Schools Settlement Agreement), and Michael Peers (former primate of the Anglican Church of Canada). - The Toronto School of Theology sponsored a TST-wide event on January 27, 2016, during the Week of Prayer for Christian Unity, on the calls to action, with Mark MacDonald, Mayo Moran, and Bob Rae (former premier of Ontario, who focuses on issues of Indigenous justice as a senior law partner with Olthuis, Kleer, Townshend LLP).
-All member colleges participated in this event. - St. Michael's College, with the Jesuits of English Canada and Regis College, sponsored a conference on "Truth, Reconciliation, and Hope: A Vision for a New Canada, guided by the Truth and Reconciliation Commission Call to Action #62" on June 22, 2016.
+- and staff from KAIROS Canada.
+Both events included the Faculty of Theology community as well as the larger community of the University of St. Michael's College. - On October 14, 2017, Sr. Solomon engaged in a round table session on reconciliation with St. Michael's College, Faculty of Theology. - St. Michael's College, with the Jesuits of English Canada and Regis College, sponsored a conference on "Truth, Reconciliation, and Hope: A Vision for a New Canada, guided by the Truth and Reconciliation Commission Call to Action #62" on June 22, 2016.
 Twenty persons and organizations were special speakers and guests, including Marie Wilson (commissioner, TRC), Noel Starblanket (Knowledge Keeper, Starblanket Reserve, Saskatchewan), Grand Chief Abraham Benedict (Mohawk Council of Akwesasne), Grand Chief Joseph Tokwiro Morton (Mohawk Council of Kahnawake), Paul Martin (former prime minister of Canada), Charlie Angus (MP, Timmins James Bay), and David C. Nahwegahbow (Whitefish River First Nation, Ontario; lawyer).